 You must provide proof of income to qualify for the discount schedule.
 This information must be updated annually, and at any time your household income size and/ or medical insurance status changes.
-You will be responsible for the full amount of the visit and the discount will not be applied to your account until you provide IFHS the required proof of income.
-If proof of income is provided within 30 days of the visit, and if you are eligible, the discount will be applied retroactively and all following visits will be discounted.
+You will be responsible for the full amount of the visit and the discount will not be applied to your account until you provide IFHS the required proof of income and eligibility has been determined.
+If proof of income is provided within 30 days of the visit, and if you are eligible, the discount will be applied retroactively, and all following visits will be discounted for the next 12 months.
 Proof of income includes, prior year completed income tax statement, pay stubs from the last three months, unemployment or other benefits income receipts, and/or letters of income verification from two other individuals or from the employer(s).
-List your name and the names of ALL individuals who lives with you.
-Name, Relationship, Age, Gender, Date of Birth, Annual Income, Employer, SELF.
+List your name and the names of ALL individuals who live with you.
 If you need more space, please continue on the back of this form.
-(List your name and the names of ALL individuals who lives with you)
+(List your name and the names of ALL individuals who live with you)

 *All “individuals” who are employed will need to provide income information*